SHI-Labs/VCoder/README.md

 ## News

+- **[December 29, 2023]**: Our demo is now available on [HuggingFace Spaces](https://huggingface.co/spaces/shi-labs/VCoder).
+Thanks to the HF team for their support! 🤗
 - **[December 21, 2023]**: [**Project Page**](https://praeclarumjj3.github.io/vcoder/), [**Dataset**](https://huggingface.co/datasets/shi-labs/COST), [**ArXiv Preprint**](https://arxiv.org/abs/2312.14233) and [**GitHub Repo**](https://github.com/SHI-Labs/VCoder) are public! 🚀
   - 🎯 VCoder is an adapter for improving MLLMs at object-level perception tasks with the aid of auxiliary perception modalities as control inputs.
   - 🎁 We also release the [COST](https://huggingface.co/datasets/shi-labs/COST) dataset to train and evaluate MLLMs at object-level perception tasks!